EvokiTimpal/timpal-testnet/WHITEPAPER.md

 # TIMPAL: A Peer-to-Peer Blockchain with Equal Validator Rewards

 **Abstract.** A purely peer-to-peer blockchain would allow participants to earn equal rewards regardless of computational power, stake size, or join time.
 Traditional Proof-of-Work blockchains concentrate rewards among miners with specialized hardware, while Proof-of-Stake systems favor early adopters and large token holders.
-We propose a solution using deterministic round-robin consensus with device fingerprinting that enforces one validator per physical device, ensuring true decentralization and equal reward distribution.
+We propose a solution using VRF-based (Verifiable Random Function) validator selection with device fingerprinting that enforces one validator per physical device, ensuring true decentralization and equal reward distribution.
 Each active validator receives an identical share of block rewards and transaction fees, creating a truly egalitarian blockchain economy.

 ---